 © Ron Sherman 1974

-Chris Peak is a musician and freelance writer from Boston.
-You can follow him @chrishpeak or visit him at chrispeak.com
+Chris Peak is a freelance writer from Boston.
+Follow him on Twitter @atchrispeak.

 A note on sources: